getcodelimit/codelimit/README.md

 As the table above shows, functions with more than 60 lines of code (comments and empty lines are not counted) are _unmaintainable_, and _need_ to be refactored.
-Functions with more than 30 lines of code run a risk of turning into larger functions over time, you should keep an eye on them and refactor if possible.
-Functions in the first two categories are fine and most likely doesn't need refactoring.
+Functions with more than 30 lines of code run a risk of turning into unmaintainable functions over time, you should keep an eye on them and refactor if possible.
+Functions in the first two categories are fine and don't need refactoring.

 Function length is just one code metric, but it is a very important code metric.
 Short functions are easy to understand, easy to test, easy to re-use.